kaczmarj/HIPPO/README.md

 print(f"Probability of metastasis at baseline: {prob_baseline:0.3f}")
 print(f"Probability of metastasis after removing 1% highest effect patches: {prob_without_high_effect:0.3f}")
 ```

+The code above should take less than five minutes to run, with a GPU.

 We can also plot the model outputs as we remove high effect patches, and we hope to see a monotonically decreasing line.